P/E RATIO: [PASS]

 This strategy looks at the rate which earnings grow and evaluates this rate of growth from different angles.
 The 4 tests immediately following are detailed below.

-If the growth rate of the prior three quarter's earnings, 26.23%, (versus the same three quarters a year earlier) is greater than the growth rate of the current quarter earnings, 5.00%, (versus the same quarter one year ago) then the stock fails, with one exception: if the growth rate in earnings between the current quarter and the same quarter one year ago is greater than 30%, then the stock would pass.
-The growth rate over this period for G is 5.0%, and it would therefore fail this test.
+If the growth rate of the prior three quarter's earnings, -15.49%, (versus the same three quarters a year earlier) is less than the growth rate of the current quarter earnings, 27.27%, (versus the same quarter one year ago) then the stock passes.

-The EPS growth rate for the current quarter, 5.00% must be greater than or equal to the historical growth which is 13.41%.
-Since this is not the case G would therefore fail this test.
+The EPS growth rate for the current quarter, 27.27% must be greater than or equal to the historical growth which is 5.45%.
+G would therefore pass this test.

 Companies must show persistent yearly earnings growth.
 To fulfill this requirement a company's earnings must increase each year for a five year period.
-G, whose annual EPS growth before extraordinary items for the previous 5 years (from the earliest to the most recent fiscal year) were $0.58, $0.63, $0.81, $0.78 and $0.97, passes this test.
+G, whose annual EPS growth before extraordinary items for the previous 5 years (from the earliest to the most recent fiscal year) were $0.63, $0.81, $0.78, $0.97, and $0.84, fails this test.

 LONG-TERM EPS GROWTH: [FAIL]

 A final criterion is that a company must not have a high level of debt.
 A high level of total debt, due to high interest expenses, can have a very negative effect on earnings if business moderately turns down.
 If a company does have a high level, an investor may want to avoid this stock altogether.
-G's Debt/Equity (46.28%) is not considered high relative to its industry (112.85%) and passes this test.
+G's Debt/Equity (62.23%) is considered high relative to its industry (57.43%) and fails this test.